-- 23. Following the execution of the Farmout Agreement and the River Permit Agreement, Forest Oil expended considerable time, resources, and capital to explore for shale gas in the areas covered by these agreements, and in accordance with the Farmout Agreement obtained 100% of the working interest in the Contract Area, and 100% of Junex's interest in the River Permit Area, which had yet to be obtained but was being processed by the QMNR. - 24.
-Between June and November of 2006, Junex conducted the drilling and core analysis required by the Farmout Agreement, which cost was shared by Junex and Forest Oil.
-In this process, Forest Oil expended some \$ [Confidential] on coring and related activities.
+32. Following the execution of the Farmout Agreement and the River Permit Agreement, Forest Oil expended considerable time, resources, and capital to explore for shale gas in the areas covered by these agreements, and in accordance with the Farmout Agreement obtained 100% of

+- 33. In particular, between June and November of 2006, Junex conducted the drilling and core analysis required by the Farmout Agreement, which cost was shared by Junex and Forest Oil.
+In this process, Forest Oil expended some \$ on coring and related activities.
 On November 24, 2006, Junex provided a final core analysis to Forest Oil, triggering the Election Period set forth in the Farmout Agreement.
-On May 10, 2007, and well within the Election Period, Forest Oil elected to exercise its option to earn the interest defined in the Farmout Agreement, triggering the eighteen month Commitment Period. - 25.
-In 2008, and well within the Commitment Period, Forest Oil notified Junex that it had expended greater than the \$ [CONFIDENTIAL] required under the Farmout Agreement, entitling Forest Oil to 100% interest in the Original Permits and the River Permit, when acquired, under the River Permit Agreement.
-Forest Oil has expended approximately \$ [CONFIDENTIAL] (excluding general & administrative expenses) on drilling, completions, re-completions, construction of facilities, pipelines, and gathering lines or on geological and geophysical expenses in the Contract Area.
+On May 10, 2007, and well within the Election Period, Forest Oil elected to exercise its option to earn the interest defined in the Farmout Agreement, triggering the eighteen month Commitment Period. - In 2008, and well within the Commitment Period, Forest Oil notified Junex that it had expended greater than the \$\textstyle{\textstyle{1}}\textsty

-5. The Acquisition of the River Permit
+7. The Acquisition of the River Permit

-On March 26, 2009, the QMNR advised Junex that it had approved two Petroleum and Natural Gas Exploration Permits on March 17, 2009: Permit Numbers 2009PG490 and 2009PG492.
+35. On March 26, 2009, the QMNR advised Junex that it had approved two Petroleum and Natural Gas Exploration Permits on March 17, 2009: Permit Numbers 2009PG490 and 2009PG492.
 It is the former of these two permits - 2009PG490 - that was the subject of the River Permit Agreement between Junex and Forest Oil (the "River Permit").
-Under the River Permit Agreement, Forest Oil was entitled to 100% of the working interest in the River Permit by virtue of having satisfied its obligations under the Farmout Agreement.
+Under the River

+Permit Agreement, Forest Oil was entitled to 100% of the working interest in the River Permit by virtue of having satisfied its obligations under the Farmout Agreement.

-6. Assignment of the Original Permits and the River Permit
+8. Assignment of the Original Permits and the River Permit

-- 27. On April 8, 2009, Forest Oil and the Enterprise entered into an Assignment of Letter Agreement pursuant to which Forest Oil assigned all of its rights, duties, benefits, and obligations in the Farmout Agreement to the Enterprise, effective on October 1, 2007.
-On April 23, 2009, Forest Oil advised Junex of this fact. - 28.
+- 36. On April 8, 2009, Forest Oil and the Enterprise entered into an Assignment of Letter Agreement pursuant to which Forest Oil assigned all of its rights, duties, benefits, and obligations in the Farmout Agreement to the Enterprise, effective on October 1, 2007.
+On April 23, 2009, Forest Oil advised Junex of this fact. - 37.
 On January 28, 2010, Junex and the Enterprise entered into an Assignment Agreement under which Junex assigned the Enterprise its working interest in the River Permit, effective as of March 17, 2009, when the River Permit was issued to Junex by the QMNR.
-On January 28, 2010, Junex and the Enterprise entered into an Assignment Agreement under which Junex assigned the Enterprise its interest in the Original Permits, effective as of August 19, 2009. - 29.
+On January 28, 2010, Junex and the Enterprise entered into an Assignment Agreement under which Junex assigned the Enterprise its interest in the Original Permits, effective as of August 19, 2009. - 38.
 On April 19, 2010, Junex applied to the QMNR to request that the interest in the Original Permits and River Permit granted to the Enterprise under the Farmout Agreement be transferred to the Enterprise.
 On April 21, 2010, the QMNR acknowledged receipt of Junex's request, and on May 27, 2010, formally transferred those interests to the Enterprise.